bootdotdev/blog/content/jobs/breaking-into-tech-hard-mode.md

 | Data Analyst        | 10.22%                  | 38.70%                   | $100,000             |
 | AI Engineer         | 14.44%                  | 31.53%                   | $189,500             |

-Remembering our formula from earlier:
+Remembering our formula from earlier (I'll also divide by `1,000` to make the numbers a bit more manageable):

 ```
-score = (percentage of job openings / percentage of search volume) * (average salary / 1,000)
+score = (job openings / search volume) * (average salary / 1,000)
 ```

-We can calculate the "score" each role, and then reorder the rows from "best" to "worst":
+We can calculate the "score" for each role, and then reorder the rows from "best" to "worst":

 | Role                | Percentage Job Postings | Percentage Search Volume | Average Salary (USD) | Score |
 | ------------------- | ----------------------- | ------------------------ | -------------------- | ----- |